xplorer1/chiji14xchange/README.md

         node server.js

-1. Make requests to the application at [http://localhost:9000][].
+2. Make requests to the application at [http://localhost:9000][].

-1. API documentation is at https://documenter.getpostman.com/view/13616694/TzeRo9qh
+3. API documentation is at https://documenter.getpostman.com/view/13616694/TzeRo9qh

+## Tools used

+- NodeJs
+- ExpressJs
+- MongoDb
+- Mongo Atlas for hosting the database
+- Cloudinary for hosting images

 [nodejs]: https://nodejs.org/